Lavender: It’s my blog, so I get to put myself first. Take that, alphabetical order! Despite the fact that I pour my heart out on a

-current soon-to-be former residential facility in which Sibling lives.
-It is, sadly, in the 9th Circle of Hell.
-It used to have bedbugs, but it was (at first) also the only place that accepted my sibling after we spent the summer of 2018 substantiating abuse that happened in a prior residential facility.
+Bedbug Motel: The penultimate residential facility in which Sibling lived.
+It was, sadly, like the others, in the 9th Circle of Hell.
+It used to have bedbugs, but it was at one point also the only place that accepted my sibling after we spent the summer of 2018 substantiating abuse that happened in a prior residential facility.
 I wish I could say that was my first experience with institutional abuse, but, as I mentioned, I grew up in the 9th Circle of Hell.
 I’ve been dealing with it all my life in one form or another.
 It doesn’t have bedbugs anymore, because the first owners packed up and left its residents in the dark, literally, with no place to go.
-Now there is an emergency management company that sprayed and eventually turned the lights back on.
-Unfortunately, they also decided that dealing with someone with a trauma history was too much for them, so they evicted my sibling alongside the bedbugs.
-We have a month to find a new place, and no other facility in the 9th Circle of Hell seems to both have an opening, not be one of the places that previously abused my sibling, and be willing to take him.
-Wish us luck.
-The 30-day countdown started 10/18/18.
+An emergency management company sprayed and eventually turned the lights back on.
+Unfortunately, they also decided that dealing with someone with a trauma history was too much, so they evicted my sibling alongside the bedbugs.
+We had to find a new place, but goodbye and good riddance.
+The story didn’t end after we left for the One-Horse Townhouse.
+We kept receiving notifications of substantiated abuse that had happened there through the end of 2018.
+Unfortunately, the 9th Circle of Hell is completely untransparent.
+A guardian can receive notice an investigation was completed, her sibling was found to have been abused (further), and yet she still isn’t allowed to know how or by whom.
+In the 9th Circle of Hell, unless you personally filed the initial report, you don’t get to know the details of the abuse someone close to you suffered at the hands of another.

 Behavioral Economics: The answer to life, the universe, and everything isn’t (only) 42.
 It’s behavioral economics.
 At least, it is since I care a lot about politics, mental and physical health and why the world is the way it is, but I majored in a STEM field instead of in psychology or philosophy.
 Behavioral economics means that if any asshole ever tries to call me irrational or crazy, I will stick my tongue out at them and go “I know you are, so what if I am, too” and mean it.
 Behavioral economics teaches that all people – not just those with mental illness – are fundamentally irrational and make suboptimal choices because of cognitive distortions and inappropriately short time horizons.
 Being irrational is being human.
 I’d make a lousy Wall Street quant, though I know the math for it, because I can’t believe the myth of homo economicus and because torturing data until it confesses actually triggers me.
 I hold out a delusional hope that someday social justice advocates will use behavioral economics principles to reform U.S. social services to be economically sustainable, effective and fundamentally compassionate.

-Bully-of-a-Boss: One of those smug MBA types who has never met a company he didn’t believe he should single-handedly remake.
-Has not, from what I’ve seen, actually remade them better, but he is rich enough that people keep letting him try and privileged enough to not ask himself tough questions.
-Holds attitudes towards chronic physical and mental illness, work-life imbalance, and what an employee should mention even about the most mundane of personal matters that seem like they would be more at home in the 9th Circle of Hell, but lives and works on the East Coast all the same.
-Calls PTSD flashbacks proof that an employee has a “difficult working style,” but at least he isn’t someone I have to see on a daily basis now that I work remotely.
+Bully-of-a-Boss: One of those smug MBA types who never met a company he didn’t believe he should single-handedly remake.
+Has not, from what I’ve seen, actually remade them better, but was rich enough that people keep letting him try and privileged enough to not ask himself tough questions.
+Held attitudes towards chronic physical and mental illness, work-life imbalance, and what an employee should mention even about the most mundane of personal matters that seemed like they would be more at home in the 9th Circle of Hell, but lived and worked on the East Coast all the same.
+(From what I have gathered, no longer does.
+Because the organization was heavily impacted by covid and some of that caught up to them eventually.)
+Called PTSD flashbacks proof that an employee has a “difficult working style.”
+He isn’t someone I have to see in person anymore since I changed jobs and went all-or-none about disclosing my neurodiversity at my current work because, seriously, never again with a job like that place.
+My current work is just the ‘standard’ – if that’s a thing – form of exhausting mentally and physically.
+In that I don’t think it is personal that they still seem to think I’m too weird too exist.
+And, that I’m simultaneously too smart and too equitable and that I need to tone that down so others don’t feel uncomfortable.
+Which is demoralizing and leads to burnout.
+But, what can you even do with that sort of feedback?

 Bully-in-my-Brain: The arsehole voice that whispers in my head that I’m not good enough and am going to fail, 24/7.
 It’s sort of a literary representation of Rejection Sensitive Dysphoria, sort of my own low self-esteem, and sort of the cumulative voice of the various abusers in my life mimicking their emotionally abusive labels for me.
 But, because one of its voices is partly formed from my own, it is also snarky enough to have won a supporting actor role on my blog instead of being evicted from blog or brain.
 Great.
 Maybe its presence will at least help someone else evict their Inner Critic.